psycho9773/LockoutsManyAltsHandleIT/README.md

 # LockoutsManyAltsHandleIT

 > ⚠️ This addon is currently in **ALPHA**.
 Features and data WILL change!
-      Almost 4/5 of the way done.
+    Getting closer to release.

 A World of Warcraft Retail addon to manage and view lockouts across multiple characters.

 ## 🔧 Features

-- Display custom, raid, dungeon, quest, or rare lockouts across all of your alternate     character's.
-Currency has also been added.
+- Display raid, dungeon, quest, or rare lockouts across all of your alternate character's.
+Currencies included.
-- Paged display showing 10 characters at a time up to 100 character's (max is 64 currently)
+- Paged display showing 10 characters at a time up to 100 character's (max is 64 currently) soon to be 69 crazy.
-- Moveable, zoomable, scrollable and the height can be adjusted
+- Moveable, zoomable, scrollable and the height can be adjusted.
-- Simple, clean interface with no dependencies
+- Simple, clean interface with no dependencies.
-- Persistent saved variables for lockouts
+- Persistent saved variables for lockouts.
+- Custom input for quests and rares if not in the data yet.
-- Pageable gear section now implemented
+- Pageable gear section now implemented.

 ![Pageable lockout screen](https://imgur.com/Y4xm4Gs.png) )